viptomer1/test-levi/README.md

 Once create the react app using : npx create-react-app test-levi install the router module (npm i -g react-router-dom ) as it would be needed to use to pages routing back/for

-# Creating two pages Home(ProductList) > Product Description:
+# Creating two pages Home(ProductList) > Product Description:<br>

-Home page would be having Product component to show in grid
+Home page would be having Product component to show in grid and Product page will be showing Product description.

+# TDD
+I have created basic tests like first test for loading app header and then one by one to load component.
+<br> So these would be failing until App will loaded properly and load Product title successfully.

+Test 1: App load home - 'Product title'<br>
+Test 2: Load product list - 'Product count shown'<br>
+Test 3: Product selected - 'Product selected and switch to desc view'<br>
+Test 4: Product description - 'Product description'<br>